How to pump and make a breastmilk stash

 If you want to store breastmilk simply to have a reserve of milk, the recommended amount is between 300 and 500 ml (approximately 10 to 17 oz).

-Keep in mind that it is best to freeze breastmilk in very small quantities so there is no leftover milk from every feed that needs to be thrown away.
+Keep in mind that it is best to freeze breastmilk in very small quantities so there is no leftover milk from every feed, as this needs to be thrown away.

 When should I pump breastmilk?